brpaz/ulauncher-jira/README.md

 ### Configure settings

-Before being able to use the extension, you must configure a few settings.
+Before being able to use this extension, you must configure a few settings with your JIRA account credentials.
+Open Ulauncher Preferences and input the following settings:

 - **server_url** - Your JIRA server URL.
 - **email** - Your user email